aroberge/reeborg/docs/en/sokoban.rst

         # First, use the builtin JSON Javascript function as it can
         # show a nicely formatted representation of the world;
-        # this should have been implemented in the Brython module
+        # this should have been implemented in the Brython json module
         # but is currently missing.
         world_str = window.JSON.stringify(RUR.current_world, None, 2);

-        # The font used by Reeborg for print is not very readable for some
-        # special characters; use a different output method.
-        RUR.control._write(world_str)
+        print(world_str)

         # Convert the json world representation into a Python dict
-        # using Brython's module.
+        # using Brython's json module.
         world_dict = json.loads(world_str)

         # We can now use Python's standard notation for dicts and lists